 - Chronic synovitis or joint inflammation

 Platelet Rich therapy is revolutionary new technique that has achieved dramatic results in difficult orthopedic situations.
-Over the past year, PRP has been hailed in many publications, as a remarkably effective healing process that works where other healing techniques fall short.
-It is being used more frequently in sports and injury related healing with increasing effectiveness.
+PRP has been hailed in many publications as a remarkably effective healing process that works where other healing techniques fall short.
+It is being used more frequently in sports and injury-related healing with increasing effectiveness.

 Learn more.
 Read: